a1xg/wiki_pages/README.md

    * `/api/v1/pages/<int:pk>/versions/set-current` Setting the current version of a specific page, you need to specify the ID of the historical page

-* Unit tests will be run during the execution of the docker-compose script
+* Tests will be run during the execution of the docker-compose script
 * Superuser django will be created in docker-compose script: username:admin, password:admin